|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The Z Force consisted of eight individuals: Lt.
 Alan R. Gubbay, Lt.
 Thomas J. Barnes, Sgt Malcolm F. M. Weber, L/Cpl Spencer H. Walklate, Sig Michael S. Hagger, Sig John R. Chandler, Pte Ronald E. Eagleton and Spr E. T. Dennis.
 Seven were killed and only Dennis escaped by swimming to coast.

-On August 1, 1945 ML 805 and ML 809 approached Muschu broadcasting surrender messages, without result.
-On August 17 (two days after Japan's surrender) two Japanese boats with white flags approached ML 805, and a meeting occurred on the beach of Muschu to arrange the surrender of Navy personal.
+On August 1, 1945 both ML 805 and ML 809 approached Muschu broadcasting surrender messages, without result.
+On August 17, 1945 two days after Japan signed the instrument of surrender, two Japanese boats with white flags approached ML 805, and a meeting occurred on the beach of Muschu to arrange the surrender of Navy personnel.
 On September 10, 1945 Rear-Admiral Sato boarded ML 805 in the Kairiru Strait and surrendered the remaining Japanese Navy forces under his command on Muschu and Kairuru by handed over his sword to Australian Army Major-General Robertson, commander of the 6th Division.
-Three days later, the Army garrison surrendered at Cape Wom.
+Three days later, the Japanese Army garrison surrendered at Cape Wom.

 Sup (Som Point, Cape Saum)